Bayesian statistical framework for identifying strongly lensed gravitational-wave signals

 Note that the event-level parameters $\bm{\eventparam}^{(i)}$ consist of $\bm{\eventparam}^{(i)} = \left\{ m_{1}, m_{2}, \bm{\chi}_{1}, \bm{\chi}_{2}, \alpha, \delta, \psi, \phi_{\rm c}, \mu^{(i)}, z \right\}$.
 This means that we can evaluate the inner integral enclosed by the curly brackets first using Monte Carlo integration.
 Again, if we have $N_{\rm MC}$ samples of $\bm{\eventparam}$ drawn from the joint distribution $\srcpop(m_{1}, m_{2}, \bm{\chi}_{1}, \bm{\chi}_{2}| \bm{\popparam})p_{\rm ext}(\alpha, \delta, \psi, \phi_{\rm c})$ and $\lenspop(\mu^{(i)}|\bm{\lensparam})$ with a given redshift $z$, then we can simply approximate the inner integral $\epsilon(z)$ as

 Figure~\ref{fig:epsilon_z} shows how $\epsilon(z)$ depends on the redshift $z$.
 We see that $\epsilon(z)$ decreases as we go higher in $z$.
-However, the contribution of $\epsilon(z)$ to the $\beta$ selection function integral is weighted by $p_z(z)$ (dotted line) which peaks at $z \sim 3$ for the particular merger rate density model and lens model we used in the calculation (c.f.
-Sec.~\ref{sec:BBH_pair_lensing}).
+However, the contribution of $\epsilon(z)$ to the $\beta$ selection function integral is weighted by $p_z(z)$ (dotted line) which peaks at $z \sim 3$ for the particular merger-rate density model and lens model we used in the calculation (cf. Sec.~\ref{sec:BBH_pair_lensing}).